-1 Except as noted in footnote a, these criteria shall not be exceeded in more than ten per cent of the samples taken during any thirty-day period.
+1 These criteria shall not be exceeded in more than 10% of the samples taken during any 90-day period.
 (OAC 3745-1-07 Table 7-13)

-^{a} This criterion shall be used for beach and bathing water advisories.
+^{a} A beach action value of 235 E. coli colony counts per 100 ml shall be used for the purpose of issuing beach and bathing water advisories.

-The restoration targets for BUI #10 Beach Closings should be applied to public bathing beaches, including the inland lake public beaches that are routinely monitored, and Primary Contact Class A stream segments, as these are the areas that Ohio has determined to be heavily used or could support frequent primary contact activities.
-Class A streams and rivers are specifically designated in Ohio's water quality standards (Ohio Administrative Code 3745-1-07 table 7-16).
-Class B and C streams and rivers and those with a secondary contact recreation use designation do not meet the definition in the
+The restoration targets for BUI #10 Beach Closings should be applied to public bathing beaches, including the inland lake public beaches that are routinely monitored, and Ohio Dept. of Natural Resources designated Paddling Streams, as these are the areas that Ohio has determined to be heavily used or could support frequent primary contact activities.

-IJC's Listing Guideline of "commonly used" waters.
 The areas where BUI #10 applies in each AOC are as follows.

-Public Bathing Beaches in Ohio AOCs AOC Beach Location Black AOC Lakeview Beach 41.46378 -82.19608 Located west of the mouth of Black River on Lake Erie Black AOC Century Beach 41.47794 -82.15412 Located east of the mouth of the Black River on Lake Erie Black AOC Findley Lake State Park Beach 41.135171 -82.214320 Located on Findley Lake in Findley Lake State Park on the West Branch of the Black River Cuyahoga AOC Edgewater Beach 41.48783 -81.74802 Located west of the mouth of the Cuyahoga River on Lake Erie Cuyahoga AOC Villa Angela State Park 41.58709 -81.56419 Located within Cleveland Lakefront State Park, immediately adjacent to the Euclid Creek confluence with Lake Erie on its eastern side Cuyahoga AOC Euclid State Park 41.58606 -81.56928 Located within Cleveland Lakefront State Park, immediately adjacent to Euclid Creek confluence with Lake Erie on its western side Cuyahoga AOC Shoreby Club Beach 41.558 -81.605 Located in Bratenahl Maumee AOC Maumee Bay State Park (Lake Erie beach) 41.6858 -83.3781 Located at the mouth of Wolf Creek/Berger Ditch on Lake Erie Maumee AOC Maumee Bay State Park (inland beach) 41.68576 -83.37911 Located within state park Maumee AOC Olander Park Beach 41.69073 -083.7105 Located within Olander Park Ashtabula AOC Lakeshore Park 41.90837 -80.77437 Located east of the mouth of the Ashtabula River on Lake Erie Ashtabula AOC Walnut Beach 41.90147 -80.80966 Located west of the mouth of the Ashtabula River on Lake Erie
+Public Bathing Beaches in Ohio AOCs AOC Beach Location Black AOC Lakeview Beach 41.46378 -82.19608 Located west of the mouth of Black River on Lake Erie Black AOC Century Beach 41.47794 -82.15412 Located east of the mouth of the Black River on Lake Erie Cuyahoga AOC Edgewater Beach 41.48783 -81.74802 Located within Cleveland Metroparks Lakefront Reservation's Edgewater Park Cuyahoga AOC Villa Angela Beach 41.58709 -81.56419 Located within Cleveland Metroparks Lakefront Reservation's Euclid Beach Park, immediately adjacent to the Euclid Creek confluence with Lake Erie on its eastern side Cuyahoga AOC Euclid Beach 41.58606 -81.56928 Located within Cleveland Metroparks Lakefront Reservation's Euclid Beach Park, immediately adjacent to Euclid Creek confluence with Lake Erie on its western side Maumee AOC Maumee Bay State Park (Lake Erie beach) 41.6858 -83.3781 Located at the mouth of Wolf Creek/Berger Ditch on Lake Erie Maumee AOC Maumee Bay State Park (inland beach) 41.68576 -83.37911 Located within state park Maumee AOC Olander Park Beach 41.69073 -83.7105 Located within Olander Park Ashtabula AOC Lakeshore Park 41.90837 -80.77437 Located east of the mouth of the Ashtabula River on Lake Erie Ashtabula AOC Walnut Beach 41.90147 -80.80966 Located west of the mouth of the Ashtabula River on Lake Erie

-Class A Stream Segments in Ohio AOCs Water body name Flows into Drainage basin Segment Description Length (RMs) Ashtabula River Lake Erie Ashtabula East Branch/West Branch confluence (RM 27.55) to the mouth 27.55 Black River Lake Erie Black East Branch/West Branch confluence (RM 15.55) to the mouth 15.55 Black River, East Branch Black River Black State Route 162 east of Spencer (RM 38.73) to the mouth 38.73 Black River, West Branch Black River Black Hughes Road southeast of Oberlin (RM 18.1) to the mouth 18.1 Cuyahoga River Lake Erie Cuyahoga SR 87 (RM 87.26) to the mouth 87.26 Tinkers Creek Cuyahoga River Cuyahoga Hawthorne Parkway at Richmond Road (RM 8.75) to the mouth 8.75 Maumee River Maumee Bay Maumee Bend Road south of Bend (RM 76.22) to the mouth 76.22
+Ohio Dept. of Natural Resources designated Paddling Stream in Ohio AOCs Water body name Flows into Drainage basin Segment Description Length (RMs) Ashtabula River Lake Erie Ashtabula East Branch/West Branch confluence (RM 27.55) to the mouth 27.55 Black River Lake Erie Black East Branch/West Branch confluence (RM 15.55) to the mouth 15.55 Cuyahoga River Lake Erie Cuyahoga SR 87 (RM 87.26) to the mouth 87.26 Tinkers Creek Cuyahoga River Cuyahoga Hawthorne Parkway at Richmond Road (RM 8.75) to the mouth 8.75 Maumee River Maumee Bay Maumee Bend Road south of Bend (RM 76.22) to the mouth 76.22

-The Ohio Department of Health (ODH), the state agency responsible for monitoring and tracking beach water quality, maintains a web site at www.odh.ohio.gov/odhprograms/eh/bbeach/beachmon.aspx that lists seasonal bacteria counts and postings at all public beaches along Lake Erie and at inland lakes that are monitored.
+The Ohio Department of Health (ODH), the state agency responsible for monitoring and tracking beach water quality, maintains a web site at http://publicapps.odh.ohio.gov/BeachGuardPublic/Default.aspx that lists seasonal bacteria counts and postings at all public beaches along Lake Erie and at inland lakes that are monitored.
 The recreational season is defined as May 1 through October 31.

 Several contact advisories have been posted by the ODH due to the presence of PCBs or PAHs.
-For the Ottawa River (Maumee AOC), ODH has posted a DO NOT WADE OR SWIM contact advisory for the Eastern Interstate 475 bridge to Lake Erie (Lucas County) segment of the stream due to the presence of high levels of PCBs.
+For the Ottawa River (Maumee AOC), ODH has posted a DO NOT WADE OR SWIM contact advisory for the Eastern Interstate 475 Bridge to Lake Erie (Lucas County) segment of the stream due to the presence of high levels of PCBs.
 A contact advisory due to PAHs, posted in 1983 in the lower Black River, was lifted in 2004.